agrc/status-page/site/content/incidents/nevada-network-station-outage.md

 #
 resolved = false
 +++
-Five stations are
-down in the Reno, Nevada area.
+Five stations are down in the Reno, Nevada area.
 Most users will have to use the MS_ or single base connections.
 A resolution time is unknown because of the complexity of the station locations.
 We will post updates as they become available.

+## Update

+The Fernley station is back online.
+This is still below the threshold for a network solution. {{< track "2023-04-18T09:02:29" >}}